 Interested in traveling to India as a solo woman, but having safety concerns?
 I have been there and can assure you that you have nothing to worry about.
 My advice is to consider starting in the South.
-Although Southern India is less touristy than the North, it is also more relaxed and great for making first contact with the subcontinent.
+Although Southern India is less touristy than the North, it is also more relaxed and great for making the first contact with the subcontinent.
 Read on to discover some tips about solo female travel in South India.

-Although I have always been a great advocate of traveling alone as a woman, and I don’t take people who talk rubbish about places they have never been too seriously; I have to admit that I was unsure about traveling to India on my own.
+Although I have always been a great advocate of traveling alone as a woman, and I don’t take people who talk negatively about places they have never been too seriously; I have to admit that I was unsure about traveling to India on my own.
 The country has an infamous reputation as an unsafe destination for solo female travelers and even I -who considers myself an avid traveler and quite open-minded- had some doubts about visiting India alone.
 But this year, thanks to the insistence of my friend Sara, I finally decided to give it a try.

 The truth is I don’t feel entitled to talk about how it is to travel alone as a woman around India.
 It is a huge country and I only visited some places in the South.
 But I can tell you about my experiences traveling solo in Tamil Nadu and Kerala.
 I can say that my trip could not have been easier!
 Maybe I was prejudiced and I had prepared myself for the worst, but in a way, I was even disappointed that everything was so uncomplicated.
 I think one of the reasons I traveled to India was that I was longing for an adventure and, in part, I was hoping that I would face many more challenges than I actually did.